Benkol003/Third-Year-Notes/COMP34111 Natural Language Processing/Week 4 Distributional Semantics.md

 ### gloVe Model

-Has the following objective function:
+Uses a bilinear regression model with the following objective function:

 ![](misc/Pasted%20image%2020231021201522.png)

-TODO explain how training occurs
+Train using gradient descent to optimise the word and context word vectors.